bildpunkt/surfbird/CONTRIBUTING.md

 in follow-up discussion around your Pull Request.

 Once everything has been cleared up, your fix or feature is ready to be shipped.
 Well done, you finished your contribution!

+### Code of Conduct

+> In the interest of fostering an open and welcoming environment, we as
+> contributors and maintainers pledge to making participation in our project and
+> our community a harassment-free experience for everyone, regardless of age, body
+> size, disability, ethnicity, gender identity and expression, level of experience,
+> nationality, personal appearance, race, religion, or sexual identity and
+> orientation.

+This project and everyone participating in it is governed by the [Surfbird Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ---